trickjack/ijcanonts3722/docs/source/index.rst

 Detailed Setup Guide
 --------------------

 The Canon PIXMA TS 3722 is a reliable wireless printer designed for home and small office use.
 Its easy Wi-Fi setup makes printing from multiple devices hassle-free.
-This guide walks you through how to quickly set up your Canon TS 3722 wireless printer using `https://ij.start.canon <https://jivo.chat/KlZSRejpBm>`_.
+This guide walks you through how to quickly set up your Canon TS3722 wireless printer using `https://ij.start.canon <https://jivo.chat/KlZSRejpBm>`_.

 What You’ll Need
 ^^^^^^^^^^^^^^^^